munificent/magpie/doc/site/markdown/language/program-structure.markdown

     print("bye")

-To make things easier, Magpie will ignore a newline in any place where it wouldn't make sense.
-Specifically that means newlines following a comma (`,`), colon (`:`), operator (`+`, `-`, etc.), or open brace (`(`, `[`, `{`) will be
+To make things easier, Magpie will ignore a newline in any place where it doesn't make sense.
+Specifically, that means newlines following a comma (`,`), colon (`:`), operator (`+`, `-`, etc.), or open brace (`(`, `[`, `{`) will be
 discarded: